molgenis/molgenis-service-armadillo/scripts/install/README.md

 Test the setup on http://domain:8080 or on the localhost http://localhost:8080

 # ProxyPass  SSL / certificates
-Armadillo3 is a standalone application wich is listening on port 8080.
+Armadillo 3 is a standalone application wich is listening on port 8080.
 You can set up a front-end proxy if you'd like to proxypass to this port.
 This can be a simple HTTP server, something like Apache HTTPD or nginx, These can be useful for managing multiple URLs or sites through a single server machine, configuring HTTPS with SSL certificates without involving Armadillo.
 This is completely optional.

 We have an example for nginx: [Example](https://raw.githubusercontent.com/molgenis/molgenis-service-armadillo/master/scripts/install/conf/armadillo-nginx.conf)